thomastech/PixelRadio/docs/Hardware/README.md

 The QN8027 RF Module must be installed directly on the PCB.
 Do **NOT** use a socket to mount the RF module.

+### ESP32 INSTALLATION
+The LilyGo TTGO-T8 ESP32 MCU includes a 2-pin wire pigtail cable.
+Solder the cable to the P1 (VBAT) pads on the PCB;
+Red wire to the ``5V`` pad and Black wire to the ``GND`` pad.

+Plug the ESP32 into the PCB socket (orientation is shown in above photos).
+Plug the 2-Pin P1 cable into the ESP32.

+Set the ESP32's power switch to the ``ON`` position.
+The power switch is next to the ``RST`` push switch and the ON/OFF positions are labeled by its silkscreen text.
+To turn it ON simply slide the switch towards the ``RST`` push switch.

+>>Important: The ESP32 will fail to boot if the Power Switch is in the ``OFF`` position.

 ### ANTENNA

 The telescoping rod antenna looks nice and works well.